facebookarchive/spark-state/README.md

 You can also check out <a href="https://sparkar.facebook.com/ar-studio/learn/documentation/articles/video-calling-effects/synchronizing-data-across-participants-with-the-state-api" target="_blank">this tutorial</a> on the official Spark AR documentation site, which uses the `State` API to synchronize data across participants.

 <br><br>

-## Limitations

-There are some limitations to keep in mind when using the **Spark State** library with group effects.

-The `State` API only supports group effects with up to four participants.
-A global synchronized state is not guaranteed for effects with a higher participant count.

-Additionally, to avoid synchronization issues the global state should not be updated more than twice per second, per participant.

-If you need to synchronize data across more than four participants, or require a greater message rate limit, consider using alternative methods to send data between participants.

-<a href="https://sparkar.facebook.com/ar-studio/learn/documentation/articles/video-calling-effects/creating-turn-based-experiences-with-the-participants-api" target="_blank">This tutorial</a> from the official Spark AR documentation site shows how to synchronize data between participants using the <a href="https://sparkar.facebook.com/ar-studio/learn/documentation/reference/classes/multipeermodule.messagechannel" target="_blank">`MessageChannel`s</a> provided by the <a href="https://sparkar.facebook.com/ar-studio/learn/documentation/reference/classes/multipeermodule" target="_blank">`MultipeerModule`</a> API.

-<br><br>

 ### Additional resources